elopio/docs/source/includes/_transactionAPI.md

 ### augur.api.FeeWindow.redeem(p)

 Converts any [Participation Tokens](#participation-token) `p._sender` has in the specified [Fee Window](#fee-window) to [Reputation Tokens](#rep), and gives the user any [Reporting Fees](#reporting-fee) he or she is owed in Ether.
 The parameter `p._sender` is the Ethereum address of the user redeeming the Participation Tokens, as a 20-byte hexadecimal string.

+This transaction will trigger a [`FeeWindowRedeemed`](#FeeWindowRedeemed) event if the REP/Ether was redeemed without any errors.

 #### **Parameters:**